germany insider facts

 New Town

-Don't get confused, Hanau Germany is really one city these days.
-However, until 1821 two cities excisted with their own fortification walls and separate city councils.
+Don't get confused, there is only one Hanau these days.
+However, until 1821 two cities excisted with their own fortification walls and two separate city councils.

 The Marktplatz (market place) is the heart of Hanau.
 The place is surrounded by department stores and pedestrian malls.
-Relax in a cafe, and enjoy life.
+Relax at a cafe, and enjoy life.

 Alte Fasanerie